TonyMeiDeveloper/ComputerAvailability/README.md

 Based on this guide: http://journal.code4lib.org/articles/4067
 Also thanks and credits to OSU libraries and their open source code: https://github.com/griggsk/availability-map

+What it is
+Perl scripts run on login or logout and signifies computer status and sends that information and its computername or IP address to a PHP script running on a server.
+The PHP script, which in this case, is statuschange.php gets that information and updates the database.
+The UI or computers.php gets information from the database and use it to display computer availability.

-I deployed this on AWS, specifically Linux Ubuntu Server
+I deployed this on AWS, specifically Linux Ubuntu Server Requirements

-Requirements
 Install these first:
 PHP, MySQL, APACHE2, phpmyadmin